Politics of Indiana

 Indiana is one of fifty U.S. states.
 The state is considered a stronghold for the Republican Party who currently control its governorship and legislative branches with supermajorities.
 The state has supported the Republican candidate in every presidential election since 2012 and previously from 1968 to 2004.
 Although it narrowly voted Democrat in 2008, it has not been competitive since and is now rated R+11 on the Cook Partisan Voting Index.
 Indiana was once a swing state in the 19th century and early 20th century, voting for the national winner from 1852 to 1912, with the exception of 1876.

 Indiana has elected several Democrats to the U.S. Senate in recent years, with Joe Donnelly serving as a senator until 2019.
 Certain cities, too, tend to favor Democrats; Gary, Indiana has had a Democratic mayor for the last 77 years.
 While only five Democratic presidential nominees have carried Indiana since 1900, 11 Democrats were elected governor during that time.
 Democrats also generally held control of the Indiana House of Representatives during the 1990s and 2000s as well.

 Federal elections

 Presidential elections

 Former governor and U.S. Senator Evan Bayh announced in 2006 his plans for a presidential exploratory committee.
 His father was a three-term senator who was turned out of office in the 1980 Reagan Revolution by conservative Republican (and future Vice President) Dan Quayle, a native of Huntington in the northeastern portion of the state.
-However, Bayh announced that he would not be seeking the Presidency on December 16, 2006.
+However, Quayle announced that he would not be seeking the Presidency on December 16, 2006.

 In the 2008 presidential election, Barack Obama carried the state by 1.03%, which was the first time in 44 years that a Democrat won Indiana's electoral votes, and to date, the last.